Xevion/v2.xevion.dev/_posts/2023-07-26-race-conditions-in-signal-handlers.md

 title:  Race Conditions in Signal Handlers
 date:   2023-07-26 16:08:12 -0500
 tags:   tar signals interrupt handler process unix race-condition
 _preview_description: Signals offer a unique, low-level way of communicating with processes.
 But under certain  circumstances, they can kill processes, even when they should work.
 ---

+Signals offer a unique, low-level way of communicating with processes.
+But under certain circumstances, they can kill processes, even when they should work.

 > This article is a deep dive on a classic race condition issue.
 If you're hoping for an elegant and interesting article
 > on how I identified a critical vulnerability in `tar`, I'm sorry to say - there's no such vulnerability.